Send money from/to Philippines: rules for sending money for Philippines …

 While making any international transaction the fees charged by the bank is around PHO150-PHP200 which equals to USD3-5.
 The bank also charges you an additional $25 for any foreign transfer.

-Making transactions in the Philippines through prepaid and credit cards.
+Transactions in the Philippines with prepaid and credit cards

 You can easily use your Master area and Visa in the Philippines.
 For this, you will be charged for foreign transaction fees which is around 3% per transaction depending upon credit card limit.
 That results around $90 paying for a transaction of around $ 300.
 The debit cards that you can use here are: paymaya visa, Amore Visa prepaid, Gcash MasterCard, etc..